 Okay… Listen up!
 Here is the key vocabulary from this lesson.

-Sonraki, the three traditional features of a currency?
-Unit of account, store of value, and medium of exchange.
+Sonraki, the three traditional features of a currency: Unit of account, store of value, Ve medium of exchange.

 Arkadaşlar, before I finish, I wanted to ask you something: Are you somebody that needs to give formal or informal presentations in English?
 If you are, and you want to do a better job, I want you to know about my new course.
 This course is a 70-minute master class that will show you different strategies you can use to improve your presentation skills in English, without having to improve your English at all.
 You just need to change your approach and change your preparation.